Understanding Vicarious Trauma

-This course explores the impact on staff who support others with psychological trauma.
-Participants will learn to recognise the negative effects of vicarious trauma and develop strategies to protect their wellbeing and enable them to continue to support others.
+This course explores the impact on staff who support others with psychological trauma or are regularly exposed to potentially distressing information at work.
+Participants learn to recognise the negative effects of vicarious trauma and develop strategies to protect their wellbeing, enabling them to continue working effectively in their roles.

 Why training in Vicarious Trauma is so important